A whirlwind wedding could solve all their problems…

-Grace Winters needs a miracle in the form of cash.
-A young widow with a stack of bills and a dead-end job, she’d do anything to save herself, her son, and her mother from the street.
-Anything but gamble—the Vegas vice that got her husband killed.
+Grace Winters needs money.
+A young widow with a stack of bills and a dead-end job, she’ll do anything to provide a home for her son.
+Anything but gamble—the Vegas vice that killed her husband.

-Dominic Rosas needs a happy family—or at least the appearance of one—to buy out his father’s shares in the Lucky Star casino, ousting the vicious man and avenging his sister.
-When he finds himself wildly attracted to a down-on-her-luck waitress with a stubborn will and a sharp sense of humor, a hasty marriage seems the obvious solution to both of their problems.
+Dominic Rosas needs a happy family—or at least the appearance of one—to buy out his father’s shares in the Lucky Star casino.
+When he finds himself wildly attracted to a down-on-her-luck waitress with a stubborn will and a sharp sense of humor, a hasty marriage seems the perfect solution.

-To Grace, Dominic seems too good to be true, a kind man with money to burn and an inner strength a world away from her gambling-addicted husband.
-They share a spark she’s never felt before, giving her hope that maybe this time marriage might work.
-But when she finds out he’s investing in the Lucky Star, the very mob casino where her husband gambled away their future, the dream crashes around her.
-Dominic swears he can invest in the casino, avenge his sister, and keep her safe, but Grace fears she’s placed her bets on the wrong man—again.
+They share a spark Grace has never felt before, giving her hope that maybe this time, marriage might work.
+But when she discovers Dominic is investing in the Lucky Star, the casino where her husband gambled away their future, Grace fears she’s placed her bets on the wrong man—again.

 Dominic had sat on the stool nursing a cup of coffee for the last thirty minutes and, despite the laughter Grace had been able to pull from him, nothing had lessened his rage at his parents.
 He needed to kill a little more time, and that’s how he came to be sitting beside a beautiful woman in a cheap pink uniform that reminded him of a feminine, round birthday cake—except the curvy parts looked much more palatable.
 “So,” he began, hoping to hold her attention for a while longer, “why the bad day?”